Krasipeace/JavaScript-Algorithms-and-Data-Structures---freecodecamp.org/Basic JavaScript/readme.md

 nbsp;

 #### Exersices:
-[Comment Your JavaScript Code
+[Comment Your JavaScript Code<br />
-Declare JavaScript Variables
+Declare JavaScript Variables<br />
-Storing Values with the Assignment Operator
+Storing Values with the Assignment Operator<br />
-Assigning the Value of One Variable to Another Initializing Variables with the Assignment Operator Declare String Variables
+Assigning the Value of One Variable to Another<br />
+Initializing Variables with the Assignment Operator<br />
+Declare String Variables<br />
-Understanding Uninitialized Variables
+Understanding Uninitialized Variables<br />
-Understanding Case Sensitivity in Variables
+Understanding Case Sensitivity in Variables<br />
-Explore Differences Between the var and let Keywords Declare a Read-Only Variable with the const Keyword Add Two Numbers with JavaScript
+Explore Differences Between the var and let Keywords<br />
+Declare a Read-Only Variable with the const Keyword Add Two Numbers with JavaScript
 Subtract One Number from Another with JavaScript